tensorwhiz141/MCP1/DEPLOYMENT.md

-# Deployment Guide for Blackhole Core MCP
+# Deployment Guide for Blackhole Core MCP (FastAPI Version)

 This guide will help you deploy both the frontend and backend components of the Blackhole Core MCP application and ensure they connect properly.